theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/ARCHITECTURE.md

   </tr>
 </table>

+---

-⚙️ IMPLEMENTATION MECHANICS: RING -3 SMM SEQUESTRATION
+## &#9881;&#65039; IMPLEMENTATION MECHANICS: RING -3 SMM SEQUESTRATION

-The core defensive capability of the HDAA™ depends on its execution at Ring −3 (System Management Mode).
+The core defensive capability of the HDAA&trade; depends on its execution at **Ring &minus;3 (System Management Mode)**.
 Because an Operating System operates at Ring 0, and hypervisors operate at Ring -1, they categorically lack the technical privilege to read, modify, or block code running inside the isolated SMRAM TSEG.

-When the Dark Harvest Formula™ calculates a logic friction anomaly that triggers the Heaviside threshold (Z ≥ 3.20), the system writes directly to I/O port 0xCF9.
-Control byte 0x0E (or 0x06 for warm reset) forces a hardware reset pulse directly to the Platform Controller Hub (PCH), asserting the PLTRST# line.
+When the Dark Harvest Formula&trade; calculates a logic friction anomaly that triggers the Heaviside threshold (Z &ge; 3.20), the system writes directly to I/O port `0xCF9`.
+Control byte `0x0E` (or `0x06` for warm reset) forces a hardware reset pulse directly to the Platform Controller Hub (PCH), asserting the `PLTRST#` line.

-This collapses the system’s power state and flushes volatile RAM and cache registers.
+This collapses the system&rsquo;s power state and flushes volatile RAM and cache registers.
 Under the claimed model, this is the non‑negotiable, non-kinetic hardware veto that software cannot intercept.

+---

-🤖 RESEARCHER REPLICATION PROTOCOL
+## &#129302; RESEARCHER REPLICATION PROTOCOL

 For academic researchers, hardware engineers, and independent forensic labs accepting the ONUS Mandate:

-Clone the Environment: Pull the Phase 2 Docker container to enforce GCC/NASM toolchain consistency and ‑O0 timing locks.
+1.  **Clone the Environment:** Pull the Phase 2 Docker container to enforce GCC/NASM toolchain consistency and `‑O0` timing locks.
-Inject the Stub: Use the synthetic, unclassified SMM trigger stub provided for the simulation framework to emulate the Ring -3 trigger response.
+2.  **Inject the Stub:** Use the synthetic, unclassified SMM trigger stub provided for the simulation framework to emulate the Ring -3 trigger response.
-Physical Bench Setup: Replicate the 2017 bench configuration.
+3.  **Physical Bench Setup:** Replicate the 2017 bench configuration.
 Ground a logic analyser capable of sampling at 500 MS/s (e.g., Saleae Logic Pro 16) to the motherboard.
-Hook the Lines: Connect CH0 to the SMI# interrupt line (falling edge) and CH1 to the PLTRST# assertion pin.
+4.  **Hook the Lines:** Connect `CH0` to the `SMI#` interrupt line (falling edge) and `CH1` to the `PLTRST#` assertion pin.
-Execute & Measure: Run the Dockerized C++ harness (--force-breach) and collect the SMI# and PLTRST# timestamps.
+5.  **Execute &amp; Measure:** Run the Dockerized C++ harness (`--force-breach`) and collect the `SMI#` and `PLTRST#` timestamps.
-Verify the Law: Compute Δt and verify whether the physical state collapse remains bound by the Schröder Limit™ (Δt ≤ 2.38 μs).
+6.  **Verify the Law:** Compute &Delta;t and verify whether the physical state collapse remains bound by the Schr&ouml;der Limit&trade; (&Delta;t &le; 2.38 &mu;s).
-Archive Evidence: Archive the output logs, waveform artifacts, and release tags as part of the formal reproducibility record.
+7.  **Archive Evidence:** Archive the output logs, waveform artifacts, and release tags as part of the formal reproducibility record.

-CI/CD Provenance Note
+### CI/CD Provenance Note
 GitHub Actions should be utilised to capture latency logs, preserve waveforms, and attach them to release tags so the repository retains an auditable, immutable chronology of validation runs.

-The Documentation Corpus / Guidebook carries the full workflow rationale, legal framing, and statutory bar assertions.
+* The **Documentation Corpus / Guidebook** carries the full workflow rationale, legal framing, and statutory bar assertions.
-The README carries only the short provenance statement and routes users directly to the workflow files.
+* The **README** carries only the short provenance statement and routes users directly to the workflow files.

 The purpose of CI/CD here is forensic provenance, not decoration.